bcc-code/bcc-media-utils/watcher/readme.md

 ## Cache

-Under certain circumstances the results of the `FileStat()` call are cached on the OS/FS level for a relatively long time.
+Under certain circumstances the results of the `File.Stat()` call are cached on the OS/FS level for a relatively long time.
 This is usually desirable to improve the performance but in case of a watcher like this it is not desirable as we will not pick up on any changes.